Heliotrop3/number-guessing-game/README.md

-A relatively simple number guessing game written in python for a college class.
+A relatively simple number guessing game written in python for an intro level programming course.